 Inexplicably my husband and 2 daughters aren’t melon lovers.
 I can’t fathom how that’s even possible, but go figure.
 This melon salad is so tempting with the blues and greens, topped with crumbled feta, tiny mint leaves, and a drizzle of fresh lime juice.
 It would look equally beautiful in a large serving bowl at a picnic or potluck.
 Honeydew melons can be large, so wrap any leftover melon in plastic and refrigerate.

 How to make melon balls:

 - A melon baller is one of those tools that you think you don’t need, until you need it.
-There’s really no other way to make juicy little melon balls.
+There’s really no other way to make juicy little melon balls that take your melon salads to the next level.
 A simple plunge and twist motion makes it easy.
 They come double sided so you can customize the size.
 Make them up to a day ahead, and you can sometimes find readymade melon balls in your produce section during the summer melon season.

 Simple melon salad #2

 Did you know that watermelon and cucumber come from the same family?
 It’s only natural to serve the two together.
 My cucumber comes from a generous gardening friend, and I bought a large wedge of watermelon from the store…I like to do this when I can’t really use the whole thing.
 Toss your watermelon cubes with thinly sliced red onion and spoon over baby arugula.
 Dress lightly with extra virgin olive oil and a fig balsamic vinegar.

 How to cut a watermelon into cubes: